GinoMan/CSharpPythonBridgePOC/README.md

 # Known Issues/Notes {#issues} #

 Only Strings, Ints, and Enums (as ints) are supported.
 Eventually the project will demonstrate marshalling of other types.
-See the ["Roadmap"][#roadmap] section for details.
+See the ["Roadmap"](#roadmap) section for details.

 The wrapper reverses the order of the Text and Caption parameters of the underlying function since they're both as of now required and it seemed more intuitive.